Wake Forest Career 1961-1968

 “There is no excuse for the trustees to put off further any action which should have been taken long ago… [If] the trustees fail to integrate the undergraduate facilities, it will be indicative of a backward, narrow-minded outlook which would refute entirely the basic purposes of higher education.”
 [Cited in The History of Wake Forest College Volume IV, by Bynum Shaw, 1988.]

 Finally, on April 27, 1962, the Wake Forest trustees voted 17-9 to abolish segregation at the College.
+Edward Reynolds would be admitted.
 Following Mars Hill College and Warren Wilson College in North Carolina, Wake Forest was one of the first major private colleges in the South and in the nation to integrate its student body.

 Ed’s Role: Next came the details.
 Since Edward’s application had been accepted, and he had finished the semester at Shaw, he came to Wake Forest for summer school in 1962, rooming with Barry Dorsey.
 He also worked on the campus grounds crew.
-Chaplain Hollingsworth asked Ed Christman to find Edward a roommate and a set of suitemates for 402-B Taylor Dorm — suitemates who would also be his friends and supporters.
+Chaplain Hollingsworth asked Ed to find Edward a group of suitemates for 402 Taylor and a roommate for 402-B. Edward would need friends and supporters among his peers.

-Ed asked Joseph Clontz, a rising junior from Charlotte and BSU member, to be Edward’s roommate.
+Ed asked Joe Clontz, a rising junior from Charlotte and BSU member, to be Edward’s roommate.
 Joe had met Edward on a spring break trip of Wake Forest students to New York City and enjoyed his company.
-Despite family resistance, Joe immediately accepted Edward as a friend and roommate, and he was excited about rooming with an international student.
+Despite his family’s resistance, Joe immediately accepted Edward as a friend and roommate, and he was excited about rooming with an international student.
+He roomed with Edward for junior and senior years of school, and they graduated together.

 Ross Griffith ’65: “I lived in Ed Reynolds’ suite when he first enrolled at Wake Forest.
 Ed [Christman] called me in summer 1962 after my freshman year asking me if I would be willing to live in that suite.
 Thus, I lived in the suite beginning in fall 1962 until he graduated.
 Related to that situation is the fact my classmates [and football players] Brian Piccolo and John Mackovic were recruiting local black high school football players in 1963-64 and brought them to our suite to spend the night with Edward.”